Arupakaman-Studios/kMatrix/README.md

 We hope this app serves you well.

+kMatrix is a fork of [Hacker Live Wallpaper](https://github.com/gsingh93/hacker-live-wallpaper).

 kMatrix is developed by Arupakaman Studios.
 Arupakaman Studios is a group of independent developers working on various applications and services.